-- Shock your pool regularly so organisms don’t grow and invite critters that feed on them.
-Ducks feed on algae and other water loving organisms such as mosquito larva, snails and crickets.
+- Treat your water regularly with the best pool shock so organisms don’t grow and invite critters that feed on them.
+Ducks feed on algae and other water-loving organisms such as mosquito larva, snails, and crickets.

 - Build a scarecrow with big eyes, or get a statue of a dog or owl (with big eyes).

 - Most importantly!
 Never feed ducks that visit or they will keep coming back and your pool will become their sanctuary.

 Along with a few feathers, ducks will contaminate your clean swimming pool water with duck poop, urine and bacteria.
 And – left alone, they will build nests and have babies if you allow them.
 (Read: Warning about poop in the pool.)